trifonova-n/mask-rcnn-pytorch/README.md

 ![maskrcnn-result](http://chuantu.biz/t6/250/1520606201x-1404795469.png)

+This implementation is verified with some custom datasets, achieved good speed and result, quantitative results on some standard datasets like PASCAL VOC and COCO will release soon.

 There is still some work to be done.
 - [ ] ImageNet pretrained weights of backbone is ok, works need on COCO pretrained weights of the whole model
+- [ ] support batch size >= 2.
 - [ ] refined documentation and examples
 - [ ] replace third party libs nms and roi_align with pure PyTorch, but need wait NMS natively supported version of PyTorch, which is coming soon.